Guide – The Power of Air Photo Coverage

 Empathic Archaeology: The Art of Understanding Ancient Cultures Through Their Eyes

-Empathic archaeology is the practice of immersing oneself in the worldview of the people being studied, allowing archaeologists and researchers to interpret artifacts, structures, and landscapes through the lens of the individuals who created or used them.
+Empathic Archaeology is the practice of immersing oneself in the worldview of the people being studied, allowing archaeologists and researchers to interpret artifacts, structures, and landscapes through the lens of the individuals who created or used them.
 This approach goes beyond the cold analysis of material culture—it strives to understand the emotions, motivations, and lived experiences of ancient peoples.
 While it is relatively straightforward to empathize with individuals from the more recent past, applying this empathy to distant cultures or ancient civilizations can be much more challenging.

 The question then becomes: How do we, as modern researchers, create a mindset that allows us to genuinely “step into the shoes” of people from vastly different times and cultures, often with very little direct evidence of their emotions, thoughts, and daily lives?